gethinode/docs/content/en/guides/editing/index.md

 ## Step 1 - Initializing the project

 As first step we will create a new repository on GitHub using a template.
-The template uses npm to automate several tasks[^1].
+The template uses npm to automate several tasks.
 We will then connect our local machine to the remote repository and install the required dependencies.
 Lastly, we will run a local development server to test the newly created site.

 ### Creating a new Git repository

 Hinode comes in two flavors: a {{< link repository_template >}}template{{< /link >}} and a {{< link repository >}}main theme{{< /link >}}.
 We will use the template as starting point for our new site, as it has several predefined settings that support automation.
+The main repository provides a regular theme that is compatible with Hugo's module system.
+It is better suited if you prefer to manually maintain and publish your Hinode site[^1].

 {{< carousel class="col-sm-12 col-lg-8 mx-auto" >}}
   {{< img src="img/github-init-step01.png" caption="Step 1.
 Create a new repository from the template" >}}